pletter/petterrylen.com/songwriting/index.markdown

 			weekly track
 		</h5>
 		<div class="trackdesc">
-			If you want to go into depth with your songwriting, <br class="wide">with time to work on your exercises during the&nbsp;lessons.
+			If you want to go into depth with your songwriting, and<br class="wide"> have time to work on your exercises during the&nbsp;lessons.
 		</div>
 		<div class="trackfacts">
 			<img class="videocallevery" src="/images/videocall.png">